-Margaret Steffler is an Associate Professor of English at Trent University.
+Margaret Steffler is a professor of English at Trent University.
 She has published several journal articles and book chapters on L.M.
-Montgomery, most recently in L.M.
+Montgomery, most recently in Girlhood Studies and in L.M.
 Montgomery’s Rainbow Valleys: The Ontario Years, 1911–1942.

 Book Chapters (5)